Broken Coast is part of the Tilray network and are based in Duncan, BC with a focus on growing small batches in single room warehouses.

 Appearance

 This cultivar arrived in a small black plastic container with resealable security lid and a shield to protect the terpenes.
 Broken Coast only printed minimal information on the label including the product name, THC contents (21.8%) and CBD contents (0.7%).
-The flower itself looked great as the leaves had a dark purplish hue with bright orange pistols.
-The crystal trichomes were also highly visible to the naked eye and when I used a jeweler’s loupe to examine it, the milky amber colouring became very clear.
+The flower itself looked great as the leaves had a dark purplish hue with bright orange pistils.
+The crystal trichomes were also highly visible to the naked eye and when I used a jeweller’s loupe to examine it, the milky amber colouring became very clear.

 Flavour